peteroupc/CBOR/docs/PeterO.BigInteger.md

     public bool IsPowerOfTwo { get; }

 Gets a value indicating whether this object's value is a power of two.
+(NOTE: This version allows negative numbers to be powers of two.
+In the EInteger version, only positive numbers will be considered powers of two.)

 <b>Returns:</b>